 If you are suffering noise disturbance or noise nuisance, our advice is to follow the steps below.
-Although the following information is primarily aimed at people affected by noise from an industrial / manufacturing factory or a commercial building, most of it also applies if the nuisance is caused by domestic residents / neighbours.
+Although the following information is primarily aimed at people affected by noise from a factory or commercial building, most of it also applies if the nuisance is caused by domestic residents / neighbours.

-First contact the company or person that is creating the noise nuisance.
+First contact the company, factory or person that is creating the noise nuisance.
 Often, they are completely unaware that there is a problem and, sometimes, just letting them know can quickly lead to a solution.
 So always try this first - politely.

 The exception is if the noise problem is caused by an aggressive person and you would feel threatened or at risk by contacting them directly.
 If this is the case, go to step 2 instead.

 If the noise nuisance is being caused by a business or people who are tenants and they fail to respond to your request to be quiet, you could try contacting their landlord.
 Most Conditions of Tenancy require that tenants do not cause nuisance to neighbours.
 If tenants do not comply with this, landlords have powers to act and this may include taking out an injunction and eventually eviction.
 The landlord may be a local authority (or a housing association), or it may be a private landlord.

 If you cannot reach agreement with the person causing the noise nuisance, you could try mediation - try Mediation UK for details of services in your area.